-When it comes to investment immigration, the Golden Visa is a way to gain residency through investing in a country.
-The very first Golden Visa program was launched in 2012 in Portugal as a way to bring in badly needed funds when the Portuguese real estate market was bottoming out.
-By issuing over 6,000 Golden Visas to applicants and over 10,000 visas to family members, the country has made more than 3.7 billion EUR to date.
+When it comes to investment immigration, the Golden Visa is a way to gain residency for non-EU nationals through investing in a country.
+The very first Golden Visa program was launched back in 2010 in Latvia, followed by Portugal as a way to bring in funds when the Portuguese real estate market was bottoming out.
+By issuing over 6,000 Golden Visas to applicants and over 10,000 visas to family members, the country has generated more than EUR 3.7 billion to date.

-With the success of Portugal Residency by Investment Program, other countries in Europe have used the method to bring in money and allow residency through investment.
-Many of them are also doing so because of the issues in the real estate markets.
-Some countries have decided to offer Golden Visas to help stimulate the economy while others have implemented it due to high property taxes or an economic downturn.
+With the success of Portugal Residency by Investment Program, other countries in Europe have used this method to generate income and allow residency through investment while some countries have decided to offer Golden Visas to help stimulate the economy.

 What a Golden Visa Really Is